Spend a Year Pursuing Justice with Avodah's Jewish Service Corps

 Level of Language Proficiency

-English, and some positions require fluency in another language primarily including Spanish, French, Arabic, Russian
+English, and some positions require fluency in another language, primarily Spanish and French.

 Minimum Education Required